Team-Based Care: Redesigning Primary Care for the Future

 Value-based care also emphasizes addressing social drivers of health, improving preventive care, managing risk-stratified populations, and closing care gaps—efforts that are difficult for a single provider working independently.
 By thoughtfully redesigning workflows and distributing responsibilities across a multidisciplinary team, primary care practices can strengthen clinical outcomes, support staff well-being, and improve financial sustainability under value-based payment models.

-Team-based care changes how clinics work so that everyone can operate at the top of their license.
 According to the American Medical Association (AMA, 2023), team-based care is a model in which healthcare professionals work collaboratively to coordinate and deliver comprehensive, patient-centered care.
-At its core, this approach enhances communication, collaboration, and coordination among all members of the healthcare team to improve quality, safety, and patient outcomes.
+At its core, this approach enhances communication, collaboration, and coordination among all members of the healthcare team, thereby improving quality, safety, and patient outcomes.

 Importantly, effective practice redesign does not necessarily require hiring additional staff; rather, it involves redistributing work within the existing team to ensure every member operates at the top of their license.
 By engaging staff in workflow, redesigning and empowering them with tools and authority to make real-time decisions, practices can create a more nimble, coordinated, and patient-centered environment.